I’m Michael Boezi, and this is my “now” page – the top-line projects that I’m working on right now:

 I’m a practitioner.
 I run my own business called Control Mouse Media, LLC, helping clients build their audience using content.
 I do a mix of writing, strategy, and training – whatever it takes to create genuine, bi-directional connections with their customers.

 Many creatives dread marketing, because it feels “icky” and self-promotional.
 CreateBiz teaches a more soft-touch approach instead, which is more effective in growing a devoted following.
-The course is 42 video modules, with dozens of worksheets, templates, and strategic assignments.
+The course is 42 video modules, with dozens of worksheets, templates, and guided assignments.
 Here’s a brief audio overview of why I wanted to take on this project: